Video Visit – FAQ

 Yes.
 New patients can have a video visit, however, not all conditions are clinically appropriate for treatment via a video visit.

 Can my child have a video visit?

 Yes.
 But if your child’s age is 13 years or older, you will need to gain access to the child’s medical record as a parent/guardian.
 Even with access, some information for patients aged 13-17 is restricted for reasons of privacy.
 However, there are certain situations in which a parent/guardian of a patient aged 13-17 has full access.
-In all scenarios it is necessary to use MyChart to do the video visit.
+In all scenarios it is necessary to download both the MyChart app, as well as the VidyoConnect app, for the video visit.
 Please contact your specific provider on how to obtain the needed access for your child.

 What types of appointments can be done on video visits?